Did you know that cats have the largest repertoire of sounds of any carnivore?

 Usually these are in combination with aggression, offensive or defensive, directed at other cats or animals that do not belong to the family.

-Aggression can sometimes be recognized by:
+Aggression can sometimes also be recognized by:

 – an open mouth,

-- erect ears turned outward,
+– ears turned upward outward,

 – narrow pupils.